s-soroosh/expan/CONTRIBUTING.rst

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/zalando/expan/issues. # TODO: wrong
+The best way to send feedback is to file an issue at https://github.com/zalando/expan/issues.

 If you are proposing a feature: